smXplorer/AlliGator/docs/source/alligator-settings-window.rst

       the corresponding menus.
     + *Reset Python Session*: press this button to close the current python session and restart a new one.
-    + *Valid Python Session*: LED tuned on when a python session is currenttly running (off is no valid python executable has been found).
+    + *Valid Python Session*: LED tuned on when a python session is currently running (off is no valid python executable has been found).

 - *Send JSON to Clipboard*: sends the list of JSON-formatted parameters to the